B0neShAd0w/Hacktoria/Rabbit Hole.md

 ![Screenshot 2022-12-15 165741](https://user-images.githubusercontent.com/117080369/207921612-a9ef446c-b4eb-43f6-ba2a-8c1b151d504d.png)

-Above results didn't help with locating the place in the image, however it has narrowed down the search to Mexico but given `Mariscos and Mas` translates from Spanish as Seafood and More, as they speak Spanish in Mexico I am confident this is the best place to start our search.
+Above results didn't help with locating the place in the image, however it has narrowed down the search to Mexico, but given `Mariscos and Mas` translates from Spanish as Seafood and More, and that they speak Spanish in Mexico I am confident this is the best place to start our search.

 The next thing to do is look at Marina's/Harbours around Mexico.